lorin/resilience-engineering/README.md

 researchers who are no longer with us, organized alphabetically.
 It also includes people and papers from related fields, such as cognitive systems engineering and naturalistic decision-making.

-If you're not sure what to read first, check out[Resilience engineering: Where do I start?](intro.md) for which foundational papers to start with
+If you're not sure what to read first, check out [Resilience engineering: Where do I start?](intro.md).

 ## Annotations